 The problems didn’t end there.
 The black residents nearest to I-81 suffered the brunt of traffic-related air pollution, which is linked to increased rates of asthma and impaired lung function, especially for people living within 500 meters of a highway.
 And because the viaduct physically divided the city in two, it further entrenched segregation and concentrations of poverty.
 Today, Syracuse ranks among the top ten most segregated metro areas in the country.

 Now the viaduct has reached the end of its useful life and must be replaced.
-The New York State Department of Transportation (NYSDOT) has said its preferred path forward is to replace the viaduct with a walkable community grid.
+The New York State Department of Transportation (NYSDOT) has released its draft plan for how to replace the crumbling viaduct with a street-level grid.
+Removing the I-81 Viaduct is a step in the right direction - but there is more work to be done to right a historic wrong and build a better, more equitable future in Syracuse.
+The public now has a chance to weigh in and influence the DOT’s final replacement plan.

 Under the right conditions, the community grid could be the catalyst for knitting back together what the highway destroyed.
 But details matter and certain aspects of the NYSDOT’s current proposal could lead to gentrification and displacement of the residents who live near the viaduct.